Solution Validation

 The Pivot Decision

-• Different segment is way more excited
+• A different segment is way more excited

 • Core value is clear but needs refinement